 - Enter our main parking lot at the front gate at 16831 W. Alameda Parkway, Morrison.
 Look for the iron Dinosaur Ridge sign with the dinosaur greeting you.

-- When you pull through the gate, you will see parking on your right. (our north lot is reserved for Dinosaur Ridge staff.
-Please find an empty spot on the south side of our Gift Shop.)
+- When you pull through the gate, you will see parking on your right.

 - Restrooms are located in the cinder block building on the east side of the parking lot.